danirus/django-inline-media/docs/index.rst

 Run the **demo** in ``django-inline-media/examples/demo`` to see an example.

-If you rather prefer to use the Wysihtml5 widget for your textareas:
+If you prefer to use Wysihtml5 for your textareas (beta):

 1. Get the widget from `Django Wysihtml5 <http://github.com/danirus/django-wysihtml5>`_.